tmenguy/ha-solcast-solar/README.md

 v4.0.20
 - fixed the info error for `solcast_pv_forecast_forecast_today (<class 'custom_components.solcast_solar.sensor.SolcastSensor'>) is using state class 'measurement' which is impossible considering device class ('energy')`
-- removed the midnight UTC fetch and replaced with set to zero to reduce the polling on Solcast system ⚠️ To help reduce impact on the Solcast backend, Solcast have asked that users set their automations for polling with a random min and sec timing.. if you are polling at say 10:00 set it to 10:04:10 for instance so that everyone is not polling the actions at the same time
+- removed the midnight UTC fetch and replaced with set to zero to reduce the polling on Solcast system ⚠️ To help reduce impact on the Solcast backend, Solcast have asked that users set their automations for polling with a random min and sec timing.. if you are polling at say 10:00 set it to 10:04:10 for instance so that everyone is not polling the services at the same time

 v4.0.19
 - fix resetting api limit/usage not updating HA UI